railroader/DT228B_PYTHON_LAB2/README.md

 For the SHA3 Encoding task i used pysha3 0.3
 Available here https://pypi.python.org/pypi/pysha3/

-I installed it via an executable on windows
-I installed it via the terminal on the Linux based OS's
+I installed it via an executable on windows and I also installed it via the terminal on the Linux based OS's

 Navigate to downloaded files in terminal
 #sudo python setup.py install